Hisense U7S Pro Review

 7.5/10

-However, we know that the Hisense company can do much more – as previous generations have proven – which is why we simply couldn't leave the factory flaws of the U7S Pro model in everyday content.
-As always in such cases, we subjected the television to professional calibration.
-The conclusions?
-This process brought about a colossal change.
-After manually adjusting the white balance and compensating for the deficiencies in the blue component, the annoying yellow tint disappeared like magic.
-The white became naturally pure, and skin tones gained the proper, healthy hue.
-Importantly, the calibration not only tamed the capricious SDR mode but also allowed us to squeeze the maximum from the panel's potential, reducing the average color reproduction errors to values almost imperceptible to the human eye.
-The only thing we have to nitpick after the entire process is the very nature of the Mini-LED backlighting and its specific cooperation with the HDR signal.
-The aggressively tuned local dimming algorithms significantly interfere with the EOTF brightness curve.
-As a result, the backlighting does not always work perfectly with the creator's intent – depending on the scene being viewed, the curve can noticeably run either above or below the reference, which at times disrupts the perfect dynamics of HDR image.
+We know, however, that Hisense is capable of much more, as previous generations have shown, so we simply couldn't leave the U7S Pro's factory flaws in everyday content as they were.
+As always in such cases, we had the TV professionally calibrated.
+The result?
+The process brought a massive change.
+After manually correcting the white balance and filling in the missing blue component, the annoying yellow cast vanished as if it had been wiped away.
+Whites became naturally clean, and skin tones gained a proper, healthy hue.
+Importantly, the calibration not only tamed the finicky SDR mode but also squeezed the maximum potential out of the panel, reducing average color reproduction errors to levels almost imperceptible to the human eye.
+The only thing we still have to fault after the whole process is the nature of Mini-LED backlighting and its specific interaction with the HDR signal.
+Aggressively tuned local dimming algorithms quite strongly interfere with the EOTF luminance curve.
+As a result, the backlight doesn't always align with the creator's intent — depending on the scene, the curve can run noticeably above or below the reference, which in places disrupts the ideal dynamics of the HDR picture.

 Review Hisense U7S Pro section Colors after calibration